mfthomps/Labtainers/README.md

 first time.

 April 26, 2018
+- Transition to use of "labtainer" to start lab, and "stoplab" to stop it.
+- Add --version option to labtainer command.
 - Add log\_ts and log\_range result types, and time\_not\_during goal operators.
 Revamp the centos-log and sys-log grading to use these features.
 - Put labsys.tar into /var/tmp instead of /tmp, sometimes would get deleted before expanded